tjshiu/Computer-Science-Topics/JavaScript/dynamicProgramming/README.md

 ```

 __Tabulation - Bottom Up Dynamic Programming__

+Steps
+1. Begin with initializing the base values of i
+2. Run a loop that iterates over the remaining values of i
+3. At every iteration i, f(n) updates the ith entry in the lookup table or cache by combining the solutions to the previously solved subproblems.
+4. Finally, f(n) returns table[n]

 With bottom up dynamic programming, we will still use a `this.cache`, but instead of writing `cache` as we're trying to find `fibonacci(n)`, we build the `cache` first and then return the  desired entry, `cache[n]`